-La Playuela is a true Caribbean all-inclusive beach for nature lovers, located on the amazing beach town of Cabo Rojo.
+La Playuela, commonly known as Playa Sucia, is a true Caribbean all-inclusive beach for nature lovers, located on the amazing beach town of Cabo Rojo.
 Dramatic scenery, gorgeous water colors, natural bridges, unmatched Caribbean views, sights of the most attractive lighthouse on the island, hidden caves, private beach coves to explore, dramatic limestone cliffs, bird watching, hiking scenic trails and more await on this spectacular location.

-The best way to fall in love at first sight with La Playuela, is by seeing it for the first time from the top of the lighthouse.
-Your heart will pound with excitement to get down and touch it’s waters.
+If you happen to see La Playuela for the first time from the top of the lighthouse, it will surely be love at first sight.
+Your heart will pound with excitement to get down and jump on its waters.
 As you walk down the hiking trail under the hot sun, you arrive to this magical spot with turquoise waters inviting you to jump in and refresh.

 Playa Sucia is a great beach for bathing and playing but after you’re in the water waist high (adult), the waves can pull you out further very quickly.
 The surf is playful and depending on the weather the waves can get a bit demanding, you need to be a good swimmer to be on the deeper waters.
 There are no lifeguards on this beach, you swim at your own risk, supervise your children at all times.
 The waters are calmest on the summer months, it’s a fun beach to play with a body board.
 There are some shallow spots for smaller children at both ends of the beach.